 If the mattress contains toxic chemicals and flame retardants, off-gassing can be harmful.
 In some cases, off-gassing results in trouble breathing, headaches, and skin irritation.
 But, if the mattress does not contain harmful chemicals, the off-gassing will be minimal and less irritating.

 Before you buy a new mattress, it is essential to verify each claim related to the bed’s safety and toxicity.
 Statements that are not backed by certifications may be an attempt to make their products look safer than they are.
 This is called “greenwashing”—a marketing tactic that falsely claims to be “green” to appeal to more customers.
-Verifying certifications, flame retardants, and eco-friendly claims will ensure the bed you purchase is truly non-toxic.
+Verifying certifications, flame retardants, and eco-friendly claims will ensure the bed you purchase is truly non-toxic and made with durable materials.

 Deciding to buy a healthier mattress for yourself and the planet will have several benefits.
-You will be exposed to fewer toxins and sleep soundly knowing that no harmful additives are lurking in your bed.
+Sleeping on one of the best mattresses, you will be exposed to fewer toxins and sleep soundly knowing that no harmful additives are lurking in your bed.
 Plus, it can feel good to support a mattress company that is protecting the environment and the health of its customers.